Phdery/BlackJack-Brawl/ProjectDocument.md

 **Include links to your presskit materials and trailer.** see the trailer [here](https://drive.google.com/file/d/1FUhhViIdNXrACNLh4Fh6wDndCZsBT-Ut/view?usp=drive_link)

-**Describe how you showcased your work.
-How did you choose what to show in the trailer?
-Why did you choose your screenshots?**
 I add our unique special cards and some typical gameplay videos.
 Also I include some Moments of Excitement.

 ## Press Kit (Yiming Feng)